Scalp Psoriasis: Symptoms, Causes & Treatment Options

 What Are the Symptoms of Scalp Psoriasis?

 Everyone is different and so the symptoms may manifest themselves differently from person to person.
 Typically, what we have seen in relation to scalp psoriasis sufferers is excessively dry scalp, itchiness, soreness, red bumps and patches as well as thick, crusted over sores.
-If you notice any of these symptoms, it is important to contact a dermatologist in order to begin a course of treatment that will help you alleviate the suffering.
+If you notice any of these symptoms, it is important to contact a dermatology provider in order to begin a course of treatment that will help you alleviate the suffering.

 What Causes Psoriasis of the Scalp?

 The cause of scalp psoriasis is not exactly known.
 While it can be genetic, it also tends to stem from an immune system problem, as we have seen that certain types of infections can trigger flare ups of scalp psoriasis.
 Basically, it is caused by the body’s skin cells growing at a quicker rate than normal, thus causing the skin buildup.
 Again, there is no cure, but there are treatments that can make a dramatic difference in the intensity and severity of your scalp psoriasis.

 How to Get Rid of Scalp Psoriasis